-Additionally, in all ten major Bibles versions used for comparison purpose in this series, the word achlamah is translated "amethyst" with the NLT adding that it was the color purple.
+Additionally, in all major Bible versions used for comparison purpose in this series, the word achlamah is translated "amethyst" with the NLT adding that it was the color purple.

 The twelfth foundation gemstone used in the New Jerusalem (Revelation 21:20) is called in the Greek amethustos (Strong's #G271), which is used only in this verse in the entire New Testament.
 It means a rock that is believed to prevent intoxication or make someone "not drunk."
 Strong's translates this word as "amethyst" and Thayer's lexicon states the word refers to an amethyst that has both a violet and purple color.
 All ten Bibles used in this series also translate this Greek word as this precious stone.